 If the patient chooses to have the surgery again, it may be necessary to change the breast implants if the ones chosen for the first intervention are not adequate.

 Dr. Juan Martínez Gutiérrez is an expert in breast correction and reconstruction procedures.
-If you wish, you can request a free appointment by calling 638 602 462.
+If you wish, you can request a appointment by calling 638 602 462.